Written by James Hall | 0 Comments | Last Updated: March 20, 2017

 With its 20 minute run-time and relatively small capacity, the Dyson V6 clearly isn’t meant to be used as the primary vacuum in a large home.
 Even so, its lightweight design, powerful suction, motorised cleaning head (although this reduces battery run-time) and wall-mounted dock make this an excellent cordless vacuum that we highly recommend.

 The major drawback of the Dyson V6 vacuum cleaner is the price, which is considerably higher than models such as the Morphy Richards 732000.
 However, the upside is you’re getting a powerful and highly versatile cordless model that’s suitable for almost any floor, cars, stairs and high up places.
-Click here for the latest Dyson V6 price on Amazon.
+Click here for the Dyson V6’s price.